kevinsullivan/cs-dm/notes/05-putting-it-together.rst

 negative because its type is *nat*.
 We can nevertheless formally assert (write a proposition about the state of the program) that *n* is greater than zero.
-Dafny will try to (and here will successfully) verify that the assertion is always true at this point in the program.
+Dafny will try to (and here will successfully) verify that the assertion is true at this point in the program, no matter what path through conditionals, while loops, and sequences of commands the program took to get here.

 .. code-block:: dafny